xlr8or/b3-plugin-poweradminurt/README.rst

   - make use of self.console.setCvar when possible 1.16.1 - 2014/01/26 - Courgette
   - fix !paset when used with no cvar value
+1.17 - 2014/01/27 - Fenix
+  - updated !pagear command for iourt42 game: it now works with weapon letters instead of bitmask

 Credit